-A Corneotherapist is someone who practices the remedial skin treatment methodology of Corneotherapy.
-Corneotherapists are generally skin treatment practitioners or medical estheticians, however, Corneotherapy is also practiced by some dermatologists.
+A Corneotherapist is a skincare professional who practices the remedial skin treatment methodology of Corneotherapy.
+Corneotherapists are most often skin treatment practitioners or medical estheticians, however, Corneotherapy is also practiced by some dermatologists.

 Why are Corneotherapists different to other skincare providers such as estheticians and beauty therapists?